 Hocus Pocus (PG)

-Three scheming witch sisters are back to achieve immortality after their hanging 300 years ago—and they're casting spells through song and dance along the way.
+Our kids’ Halloween movies list wouldn’t be complete without these three scheming witch sisters who are back to achieve immortality after their hanging 300 years ago—and they’re casting spells through song and dance along the way.
 Hocus Pocus is the right potion for Halloween fun.

 Best for: Kids age 11 and up.
 There’s mischief afoot here—in addition to some spooky imagery.